 Cooking brings family and friends together, provides an outlet for creativity and can be relaxing.
 But did you know that cooking fires are the number one cause of home fires and home injuries?
 By following a few safety tips you can prevent these fires.

 With busy lives, families rely on the microwave oven as a quick way to heat up a meal, warm up a drink or defrost dinner.
 The convenience of the microwave oven is something we take for granted, safety should not be.
-By following a few simple safety tips you can prevent painful burns and possible fires.

 There’s nothing like being at home, relaxing in a warm bed, enjoying the aroma of a pie coming out of the oven, sharing a laugh with family and friends.
 But did you know that the majority of fire deaths occur in the home?
-It’s important to take precautions to provide adequate fire safety for everyone.

 The place where we feel safest — at home — is where most smoking-materials structure fires, deaths, and injuries occur.
 Smoking materials are the leading cause of fire deaths.
 Smoking material fires are preventable.